Luthey-Schulten-Lab/SummerSchool_2025/RDME/readme.md

 4. A **Brownian-dynamics simulation** running on a second GPU that evolves the coarse-grained chromosome, replication forks and SMC-loop extrusion

-**Figure 1:** 4DWCM hybrid simulation flowchart showing the integration of four numerical algorithms.
+**Figure 1:** 4DWCM hybrid simulation flowchart showing the integration of four numerical algorithms [^thornburg2025].
 ![4DWCM Flowchart](./figures/4DWCM_flowchart_v1.3.png)